adi1505355/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer
-A Java application for Visualizing the Sorting Algorithm.It used Java Swing Framework for the GUI.
+A Java application for Visualizing the Sorting Algorithm.It utilizes the JAVA Swing as GUI.
 Implemented Merge Sort, Quick Sort and other popular sorting algorithms.
+Will take default bar-width and step-rate incase its not configured.

 Screenshots :